 1.2.2.
-Risk 34 - A&E performance targets - Following a discussion at RMGG in November 2013 it was agreed to increase the pre and post mitigation risk scores; this remains the second highest risk affecting the Trust during the winter period.
-This risk is also linked to risk 47 "lack of a whole systems response to winter pressures" and to risk 3 "patient safety risks associated with inefficient clinical pathways and patient flow".
+Risk 34 - A&E performance targets - This risk is also linked to risk 47 "lack of a whole systems response to winter pressures" and to risk 3 "patient safety risks associated with inefficient clinical pathways and patient flow".

-The Trust met the four-hour standard in March 2014 with a performance of 95.2 per cent; there was a significant variance in performance during the month.
-The overall performance in quarter 4 met the four hour target, with 95.3 per cent of patients seen within four hours.
+The Trust failed to meet the four-hour standard overall in 2013/14, with an overall performance of 94.9 per cent of patients seen within four hours.
 There has been consistent activity at the Kent and Canterbury and William Harvey sites, with much more variability at the Queen Elizabeth the Queen Mother site which has seen higher volumes of Ambulance arrivals.

-The Trust has overcome a number of challenges in order to attain the target in January and continue to achieve a good performance throughout the quarter.
+The Trust has overcome a number of challenges in order to attain the target in January and continue to achieve a good performance throughout quarter 4.
+Performance dips in previous quarters were not sufficient to meet the year end performance.
 The main challenges have been surges/batching of ambulance attendances coupled with increasing acuity of patients, lack of community capacity and high volumes of evening attendances.